AlexIoannides/elasticsearchr/README.md

 [![Build Status](https://travis-ci.org/AlexIoannides/elasticsearchr.svg?branch=master)](https://travis-ci.org/AlexIoannides/elasticsearchr)

-- v0.1.0 - a work-in-progress, but definitely useable.
-- Currently being built and tested using Elasticsearch v2.3.5
+- v0.1.0 - built and tested using Elasticsearch v2.3.5

 ![Alt][esr_img]

 # elasticsearchr: a Lightweight Elasticsearch Client for R
-[Elasticsearch][es] is a distributed [NoSQL][nosql] document store search-engine and column-oriented database, whose **fast** (near real-time) reads and powerful aggregation engine make it an excellent choice as an 'analytics database' for R&D, production-use or both.
+[Elasticsearch][es] is a distributed [NoSQL][nosql] document store search-engine and [column-oriented database][es_column], whose **fast** (near real-time) reads and powerful aggregation engine make it an excellent choice as an 'analytics database' for R&D, production-use or both.
 Installation is simple, it ships with default settings that allow it to work effectively out-of-the-box, and all interaction is made via a set of intuitive and extremely [well documented][es_docs] [RESTful][restful] APIs.
 I've been using it for two years now and I am evangelical.

-The `elasticsearchr` package implements a simple DSL for indexing, deleting, querying and aggregating data in Elasticsearch, from within R. The main purpose of this package is to remove the labour involved with assembling HTTP requests to Elasticsearch's REST APIs and parsing the responses.
+The `elasticsearchr` package implements a simple DSL for indexing, deleting, querying, sorting and aggregating data in Elasticsearch, from within R. The main purpose of this package is to remove the labour involved with assembling HTTP requests to Elasticsearch's REST APIs and parsing the responses.
 Instead, users of this package need only send and receive data frames to Elasticsearch resources.
 Users needing richer functionality are encouraged to investigate the excellent `elastic` package from the good people at [rOpenSci][ropensci].

 This project is currently in a pre-CRAN development phase and only available from [this GitHub repository][githubrepo].
 To install it, make sure that you have the `devtools` package installed (this comes bundled with RStudio), and then execute the following on the R command line: